wilburc/wilburc.github.io/_portfolio/ugh.md

 # Background

 There’s no doubting the stress-relieving, cathartic value in complaining or confession.
-Whether it be in a church confessional, face-to-face, or online, there are probably some psychological studies regarding the positive effects it has on one’s mental state.

 However, as *millenials*, we’ve fostered a culture around it.
 We love it.
 It’s not uncommon for someone to just, for the lack of a better term, go *off*, going on about the trivialities of the day.

 ![ugh background](/files/ugh_background.png "ugh. background")

-An online trend that I’ve observed (and been on both sides of) is the above example of a modern online rant.
-As someone who claims to only be a millenial “ironically,” I really try *not* to do this.
-We’re generally quite privileged in life, and don’t truly have much to complain about.
-I’d feel guilty going off about something insignificant, placing importance on my well-being and entitlement to sympathy.
+Whether or not this behavior is annoying is up to you — some might find it annoying or entitled for people to complain about such insignificant things.

 But sometimes people really *do* want to complain about the little frivolities.